RyanClementsHax/notes/cloud/aws/route53.md

     - when you want route 53 to respond to dns queries with up to eight healthy records selected at random
   - weighted
     - use to route traffic to multiple resources in proportions that you specify
-    - ex: 80% to one resource, 5% to another, and the rest to another
+    - e.g. 80% to one resource, 5% to another, and the rest to another
 - dns resolution updates take time to propagate
   - because it is a global service and need to wait for ttl to expire
   - by default, gotta give it 24h